Jeopardy! The Greatest of All Time: Contestants

 Jennings first appeared on the program in 2004 and set two Jeopardy! records that he still holds.
-He won 74 consecutive matches, and his total of $2,522,700 is a record for non-tournament winnings.
+He won 74 consecutive matches, and his total of $2,522,700 is a record for non-tournament winnings, making him the second Jeopardy! contestant to win over $1 million and the first to accomplish the feat in non-tournament play.
 Entering the tournament, his total Jeopardy! winnings totaled $3,372,700, which was second-highest behind fellow competitor Rutter.
 Jennings said he took part in the competition reluctantly, fearing that because of his age and repeated tournament losses to Rutter (Rutter having won every head-to-head matchup between the two except the IBM Challenge), he was past his peak as a Jeopardy! contestant.
 He agreed to compete largely out of respect for Alex Trebek and because it would be "almost certainly my last time" as a contestant.